Briana Sewell

-Briana D. Sewell (born 1990) is an American politician serving as a member of the Virginia House of Delegates from the 51st district since 2022.
-A member of the Democratic Party, she was elected in 2021 to succeed retiring Democrat Hala Ayala.
+Briana D. Sewell (born 1990) is an American politician serving as a member of the Virginia House of Delegates from the 25th district after serving the 51st district from 2022–2024.
+A member of the Democratic Party, she was first elected in 2021 to succeed retiring Democrat Hala Ayala.
 Sewell represents parts of Prince William County, including the towns of Lake Ridge and Nokesville.

 Early life and education

 Sewell was born in 1990 in Woodbridge, Virginia.
 Both of her parents were members of the United States Air Force; at retirement, her father held the rank of senior master sergeant, while her mother attained the rank of lieutenant colonel.
 Her family was stationed in Panama for three years before moving to Lake Ridge, Virginia.

 Sewell earned a Bachelor of Arts in public policy from the College of William & Mary.
 She later attended American University, where she earned a Master of Public Administration.

 Political career

 Sewell began her career in politics as district director for U.S. Representative Gerry Connolly.
 In 2018, she established the Virginia Campaign for a Family Friendly Economy, an organization that advocates for paid parental leave, paid sick leaves, and affordable healthcare.
 Before becoming a legislator, she served as chief of staff to Ann Wheeler, the chair of the Prince William Board of County Supervisors.